Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Active

-Exploit. in operates primarily as a Russian-language forum focused on vulnerability research, exploit development, and tool sales.
+Exploit. in primarily operates as a Russian-language forum focused on vulnerability research, exploit development, and the sale of tools.
 Membership comes with real barriers; RAMP forum membership often requires an established reputation on Exploit or XSS, making it a more exclusive tier of the underground.

 Exploit. in is a tier-1 early warning source for vulnerability intelligence.
 Credential and organizational exposure monitoring here provides leading indicators of targeted attack planning.